-FortisBC recognizes that sound safety and environmental practices make good business sense.
-Employees are expected to work safely and to protect their health-along with the health and safety of others-and the natural environment during the course of their work, by following established policies, rules, and procedures.
-The company will not compromise employee and public safety, and strives for excellence in safety performance.
+FortisBC recognizes that every employee has the right to safe and healthy workplace in a learning environment with sound safety and environmental practices.
+This means that employees need to work safely and to protect their physical and mental health-along with the health and safety of others-and the natural environment during the course of their work, by following established policies, practices, and procedures.
+FortisBC will not compromise employee and public safety, and strives for excellence in safety and environmental performance.